Perkins Center for the Arts has been making creativity and inspiration happen since 1977.

-Classes are led by practicing artists with exceptional teaching skills who deepen the educational and artistic experience of our participants.
-Weekly classes and one-day workshops serve youth through adults.
-They include hands-on activities focusing upon learning arts disciplines, encouraging inter-disciplinary thinking and lifelong learning.
+Classes are led by teaching artists who deepen the educational and artistic experiences of our students.
+Weekly classes and one-day workshops are available for all ages throughout the year.
+They include hands-on activities that focus on learning artistic disciplines and fostering global thinking and lifelong learning.

 The Conservatory of Music at Perkins Center for the Arts has been the premier provider of private and ensemble music instruction in the region since 1977.
 Programs support and expand the understanding and appreciation of classical and contemporary music by the greater community while employing and supporting professional musicians who preserve, teach and promote this work.

 Folk Life Center